HallofFamer/CLox/README.md

 - If and Else Statement
 - Switch Statement
 - While and For Loop
-- Scope and Environment
 - Functions and Closures
 - Classes, Objects and Methods
 - Inheritance and this/super keywords
-- Embeddable VM for CLox in other host applications(since version 1.0)
+- Embeddable VM for CLox in other host applications(since version 1.1)
-- `Object` root class for every class in Lox(since version 1.0)
+- `Object` root class for every class in Lox(since version 1.1)
-- Framework for creating native functions, methods and classes.
+- Framework for creating native functions, methods and classes(since version 1.1).

 ## Roadmap